 In Game Options > Settings > Controls, Vibration & Force Feedback > Thrustmaster TX / T300 > Vibration & Force Feedback:

 Vibration & Force Feedback Strength is the overall strength of the force feedback.
 Raising it too much starts to overwhelm the wheel, making the wheel feel heavy and lifeless.
-I find the range of 70-75 works best.
-This also scales the vibration effects, so if you lower this, you will have to raise the vibration effects to compensate and vice versa.
+I find the range of 70-75 works best, depending on the track.
+This also scales the vibration effects, so if you change this too much, you will have to adjust the vibration effects to compensate.

 On Track Effects is the vibrations felt based on the track surface.
-This is a strong effect, so this needs to be kept quite low.
-This can vary by track.
-I find 20-25 works best.
+This is quite a strong effect, so you may want to lower this, depending on your personal preference.

 Off Track Effects is the vibration felt when you leave the track.
-This is fairly strong.
-Raising this too high will make the wheel quite violent if you go off the track.
+This is also quite strong, even with a low value.

 Wheel Damper gives weight to the wheel when the car is slow.
 This is most notable in slow-speed corners.
 Without this, the wheel goes weightless, which feels strange.
 Even a small amount of damper gives enough weight to feel more natural, without being too strong.